 Summary of Objections The Council's response to the objections 4.
-553 - 2019/20) is higher tha ols was £3,988 in 2019/20. an Ysgol Bodffordd (£4, 274 - 2019/20).
-The with othe r rural school s.
-In 2019/20 pita cost figure is higher that Ysgol Bodffordd's cost per n the School Organisation C pupil was the 4th lowes Elements with less of the formula a protect smalls, or 2 teach eive their budget allocation the all schools, for example, by full schools, for example, by full schools with between schools. unding a minimum of 1.5 teachers for schools There are also fixed elements within the school funding formula, where the amount each school receives / the number of teachers funded is consistent across all schools.
+4. Cost per head - Ysgol Talwrn (£4,553 - 2019/20) is higher than Ysgol Bodffordd (£4,274 - 2019/20).
+The average for Anglesey primary schools was £3,988 in 2019/20.
+Although Ysgol Bodffordd's per capita cost figure is higher than average, the figure compares favourably with other rural schools.
+In 2019/20 Ysgol Bodffordd's cost per pupil was the 4th lowest of the 17 Anglesey schools identified as rural schools in the School Organisation Code.
+Elements with less of the formula a protect sma s, or 2 teach rive their budget allocation that schools, for example, by full schools, for example, by full setweer schools. unding a minimum of 1.5 teachers for schools There are also fixed elements within the school funding formula, where the amount each school receives / the number of teachers funded is consistent across all schools.
 This amount equates to a larger percentage of the small schools' budget compared to larger schools.
-This is arguably disadvantageous to the larger schools, as it reduces the budget available for allocation based on pupil numbers and needs. at is spent o e maintenance of the schoog the building, the least is le Protect so Are fixed mall schools allocations J 23% of Ysgol Bodffordd's bu uning the building idget is allocated on the basis of factors that: 5.
-School F 2020 figu ol Talwrn has 18% surplus places.
-Ysgol Bodffordd is slightly ov er capacity - PLASC School Capacity PLASC numbers 2020 Surplus Places / (Over Capacity) Bodffordd 63 66 (3) Talwrn 49 40 9
+This is arguably disadvantageous to the larger schools, as it reduces the budget available for allocation based on pupil numbers and needs.
+Part of the budget goes towards the maintenance of the school building.
+The greater the proportion of the budget that is spent on maintaining the building, the least is left to be allocated on the basis of pupils and their needs.
+40% of Ysgol Talwrn's budget and 23% of Ysgol Bodffordd's budget is allocated on the basis of factors that: Protect small schools Are fixed allocations Are specific for maintaining and running the building 5.
+School Places - Ysgol Talwrn has 18% surplus places.
+Ysgol Bodffordd is slightly over capacity - PLASC 2020 figures School Capacity PLASC numbers 2020 Surplus Places / (Over Capacity) Bodffordd 63 66 (3) Talwrn 49 40 9